ndxbxrme/ndx-framework/docs/tutorial/03_restapi.md

           email: chance.email()
 ```
 ### server
-- create a new database table in ndx-server.config() and add your module and [ndx-rest](https://github.com/ndxbxrme/ndx-rest) to the .use list
+- create a new database table in ndx-server.config() called `people` and add your module and [ndx-rest](https://github.com/ndxbxrme/ndx-rest) to the .use list
 `npm install --save ndx-rest`

 #### `src/server/app.coffee`